retroelec/T-HMI-C64/README.md

 In Arduino Preferences, on the Settings tab, enter the [Espressif Arduino ESP32 Package](https://espressif.github.io/arduino-esp32/package_esp32_index.json)
 URL in the Additional boards manager URLs input box.
 Click OK and the software will install.
-Search for ESP32 in Tools → Board Manager and install ESP32-Arduino SDK (V 2.0.5 or above and below V3.0).
+Search for ESP32 in Tools → Board Manager and install ESP32-Arduino SDK (V2.0.17, must be below V3.0).

 Use the following settings in the Tools menu of the Arduino IDE 2.3.2: